tiagopog/jsonapi-utils/README.md

 Those macros accept the following options:

 * `resource`: explicitly points the resource to be used in the serialization.
-By default, `jsonapi-utils` will select resources by inferencing from controller's name.
+By default, JSONAPI::Utils will select resources by inferencing from controller's name.

 * `count`: explicitly points the total count of records for the request, in order to build a proper pagination.
-By default, `jsonapi-utils` will count the total number of records for a given resource.
+By default, JSONAPI::Utils will count the total number of records for a given resource.

-* `model`: model that will be used to parse data in case `jsonapi-utils` fails to build JSON from hashes.
+* `model`: model that will be used to parse data in case JSONAPI::Utils fails to build JSON from hashes.

-* `scope`: model scope that will be used to parse data in case `jsonapi-utils` fails to build JSON from hashes.
+* `scope`: model scope that will be used to parse data in case JSONAPI::Utils fails to build JSON from hashes.

-Check some examples in the (Requests)[#requests] topic.
+Check some examples in the [Routes & Controllers](#routes--controllers) topic.

 ## Usage